bwplotka/my/slides/optimizing-go-for-clouds-go-meetup/PITCHME.md

 Note:

+[C]!

-From runutil package, called very lengthy ... it exactly does the same, plus it properly return error from this operation as well
+inside Thanos runutil package.
+The name is quite lengthy ... but it does what needed and properly return error if this operation fails which is nice!

 ---
 @snap[north span-95 text-05 text-left padded]